spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/sccos-prerequisites-for-the-stripe-app.md

 redirect_from:
 - /docs/pbc/all/payment-service-provider/202311.0/third-party-integrations/stripe/install-stripe.html
 - /docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/install-stripe.html
+- /docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/integrate-stripe.html

 ---
-This document describes how to integrate [Stripe](/docs/pbc/all/payment-service-provider/{{page.version}}/base-shop/third-party-integrations/stripe/stripe.html) into a Spryker shop.
+This document gives an overview of the SCCOS prerequisites required for the [Stripe App](/docs/pbc/all/payment-service-provider/{{page.version}}/base-shop/third-party-integrations/stripe/stripe.html) to function in your Spryker Shop.

+{% info_block infoBox "Info" %}

+The steps listed is this document are only necessary if your Spryker shop doesn't contain the packages (or their versions are outdated) and configurations below.

+{% endinfo_block %}

-## Prerequisites
+## 1. Required packages

-Before integrating Stripe, ensure the following prerequisites are met:

-- Make sure your project is ACP-enabled.
-See [App Composition Platform installation](/docs/acp/user/app-composition-platform-installation.html) for details.

-- The Stripe app catalog page lists specific packages that must be installed or upgraded before you can use the Stripe app.
+The Stripe app catalog page lists specific packages that must be installed or upgraded before you can use the Stripe app.
 To check the list of the necessary packages, in the Back Office, go to **Apps**-> **Stripe**.
 Ensure that your installation meets these requirements.

-## 1. Configure shared configs
+## 2. Configure shared configs

 Your project probably already contains the following code in `config/Shared/config_default.php` already.
 If not, add it: